TheFutonEng/robmengert.me/content/posts/hugo-on-vercel.md

 ## Conclusion

-Now the version of Hugo used locally can stay up to date easily by updating the `vercel.json` file (until it's deprecated).
+Now the version of Hugo used locally can stay up to date easily by updating the `vercel.json` file (until the `vercel.json` file is deprecated).